 Net Rental Income is a term used by industry analysts, investors, and management to measure operating performance of Canadian real estate investment companies.
 Net Rental Income represents rental revenue from properties less repairs and maintenance, insurance, utilities, property management, property taxes, bad debt, and other property operating costs.
-Net Rental Income excludes certain expenses included in the determination of net income such as interest, amortization, corporate overhead and taxes.
+Net Rental Income excludes certain expenses included in the determination of net income such as interest, amortization, corporate overhead, and taxes.

-Net income (loss) before other income (expenses) is a measure that the Trust uses in order to present the key operations and administration of the Trust, excluding certain items.
+Net income (loss) before other income (expenses) ("net income before fair value adjustments") is a measure that the Trust uses in order to present the key operations and administration of the Trust, excluding certain items.
 Items that are excluded from this total and are presented in other income (expenses) include transaction costs, foreign exchange gain (loss), fair value adjustments of investment properties, gain (loss) on dispositions, fair value gain (loss) on derivative financial instruments and unit-based compensation.

-FFO is a term used to evaluate operating performance, but is not indicative of funds available to meet the Trust's cash requirements.
-The Trust calculates FFO substantially in accordance with the guidelines set out by the Real Property Association of Canada ("RealPAC"), for entities adopting IFRS.
+FFO is a term used to evaluate operating performance but is not indicative of funds available to meet the Trust's cash requirements.
+The Trust calculates FFO substantially in accordance with the guidelines set out by the Real Property Association of Canada ("Real PAC"), for entities adopting IFRS.
 FFO is defined as net income before fair value gains/losses on real estate properties, gains/losses on the disposition of real estate properties, deferred income taxes, and certain other non-cash adjustments.

 AFFO is a term used as a non-IFRS financial measure by most Canadian real estate investment companies but should not be considered as an alternative to net income, cash flows from operations, or any other measure prescribed under IFRS.
 The Trust considers AFFO to be a useful measure of cash available for distributions.
 AFFO should not be interpreted as an indicator of cash generated from operating activities, as it does not consider changes in working capital and includes a deduction for capital expenditures.
 AFFO is defined as FFO adjusted for (i) adding back amortization of deferred financing costs in place at closing (ii) deducting capital expenditures, and (iii) making such other adjustments as may be determined by the trustees of the Trust at their discretion.
 In addition, the Trust calculates AFFO by adjusting Net Income calculated on the Trust's consolidated financial statements for all changes in non-cash working capital and making such other adjustments as may be determined by the directors of the Trust at their discretion.
+The AFFO payout ratio is calculated by taking the Distributions paid and dividing it by the AFFO.